-When you combine coconut milk with fresh herbs and spices, the result is a fragrant, intensely flavored dish called Thai curry, or kaeng in Thai, which differs from typical Indian curry in that it's made with coconut milk.
+When you combine coconut milk with fresh herbs and spices, the result is a fragrant, intensely flavored dish called Thai curry, or kaeng in Thai.

 Thai curry almost always has some meat or poultry in it and is served with rice.
 You can also order Thai curry with tofu, but vegetarians should be aware that Thai curry universally contains shrimp paste and fish sauce.
 Also, if you’re not a fan of spicier dishes, you can request your curry be made “mai pet,” which is a restaurant term in Thailand for “not spicy.”